nbabanov/nbabanov/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a set of visual tools for V-Ray in SketchUp, Rhino and Revit
+- 🔭 I’m currently leading a team working on a set of visual tools for V-Ray in SketchUp, Rhino and Revit.
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go.
-- 💬 Ask me about Front-End, NodeJS, JS/TS, WebApps, Hybrid Apps, ElectronJS, Networking, Git, Algorithms
+- 💬 Ask me about Front-End, NodeJS, JS/TS, WebApps, Hybrid Apps, ElectronJS, Networking, Git, Algorithms.

 <!--
 **nbabanov/nbabanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.